 It truly goes without saying that long wait times have a negative effect on sales.
 This metaphor is no different online than it is in store.
 Think about it, a long checkout experience and web pages that take ages to load do not make for a frictionless customer experience.

 Take the initiative and make the digital customer experience as seamless as possible.
 Leveraging an eCommerce optimization platform can help brands build a frictionless customer experience.
-We have helped large brands like BSH increase conversion rates by optimizing touchpoints along their digital path to purchase using ChannelSight.
+We have helped large brands like BSH, and tado increase conversion rates by optimizing touchpoints along their digital path to purchase using ChannelSight.

 Duolingo has taken AI to the next level, using it to not only interact with users, but also to help them improve in the language that they are learning.

 Duolingo is using AI technology to help users learn a language, but a lot of these learnings can be easily translated into CX for eCommerce.

 - Ensure your chatbot has personality – This should go without saying but a chatbot without personality can have a negative effect.
 Think about your target audience and write the script for your chatbot accordingly.
 Make sure the script is varied enough that shoppers don’t get bored.

 - Build your chatbot around existing pain points To Bridge Gaps – As the song goes, everybody hurts sometimes.
 Listen to what your users have to say and find answers to their pain points.